 Kim’s legacy and work has always been focused on the human experience, whether it be for the marketing side or web design side.
 Her proprietary site audit testing combined cognitive walkthrough and heuristic evaluation methodologies, task-based set-up, mental models, user personas, user funnels, landing page conversions, functional testing, information architecture and more.
 She’s always intuitively understood how search engine marketing and user experience combine for a powerful web site experience, as well as offering better returns on investments.

-Everything took a major turn when Kim put Cre8asiteforums up for sale and made an attempt to leave the SEO industry that was her foundation.
-Jim Boykin, CEO of Internet Marketing Ninjas, not only purchased the forums, but hired Kim to continue to be its administrator.
-In addition, he gave her a position with the company as their Usability and User Interface Analyst, where she provides usability conversion audits and other testing, and is assisting in the development of Human Factors services that benefit search marketing strategies.
+Jim Boykin, CEO of Internet Marketing Ninjas, purchased Cre8asiteforums and hired Kim to continue to be its administrator.
+In addition, he gave her a position with the company as their Usability and User Interface Analyst, where she provided usability conversion audits and other testing.

 When she is not writing, speaking, training, blogging, and working, Kim is an avid reader on all of life’s mysteries.
 She’s still upset that FarScape was cancelled, loves British comedy, devoured every Game of Thrones book and has seen every NCIS episode at least 4 times.
 She remarried in 2004 and became Kim Krause Berg.